 The record is removed from the QuickBooks customer database.

-- Deleting a record with associated sub-companies and/or staff will also deactivate those records and dissociate them from the main record.
+Deleting a record with associated sub-companies and/or people will also deactivate those records and dissociate them from the main record.

 Record is removed from all Custom Reports & Groups.